aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 ## Prerequisites

-Access to deploy and configure following AWS services from console:
+To deploy this solution in your AWS account, you need acces to deploy and configure following AWS services from console:

   * Amazon Lex
   * AWS lambda
   * Amazon Athena